5 Things to Know About the iPadOS 14.4 Update

 iPadOS 14.4 is another milestone upgrade (x.x) for iPadOS 14 which means it will likely bring a mix of new features and under-the-hood improvements to Apple’s iPad lineup.

-There’s a chance iPadOS 14.4 serves as iPadOS 14.3’s successor, but we could certainly see another version of iPadOS 14 arrive before it.
+There’s a chance iPadOS 14.4 serves as iPadOS 14.3’s successor, but we could certainly see another version of iPadOS 14 (iPadOS 14.3.1) arrive before it.

 iPad users who don’t want to wait for the official iPadOS 14.4 release don’t have to. iPad users can download an early version of the software via Apple’s beta program.